iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Models, where the `target` variable takes a `categorical` set of values, are a `classification` tree.
 - Models, where the `target` variable takes a `continuous` value, are `regression` Tree.
 - `CART` : **C**lassification **A**nd **R**egression **T**ree.
+- Pruning: When we remove unnecessary sub-nodes of a decision node.
+- Pruning reduces the complexity, overfitting, and improves its generalization performance.
 - Growing a tree means deciding which `feature` to choose and what condition to use? for splitting.
 - `Continuous` can be converted into `binary` or `boolean` by setting the `threshold` value.
 - We should also know when to `stop` | `terminate` ( **Max Depth** ) to prevent from `overfitting`